LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 ### Procedure
 Participants were instructed to fixate on a white dot centered on a black screen and maintain such gaze throughout test blocks.
-Each trial began with a 1 second auditory cue (spoken letters “AA” or “AU”); the cue talker’s gender indicated whether to attend first to the male or female voice, and additionally indicated whether to maintain attention to that talker throughout the trial (“AA” cue) or to switch attention to the other talker at the mid-trial gap (“AU” cue).
-The cue was followed by 0.5 *s* of silence, followed by the main portion of the trial: two concurrent, diotic 4-letter streams (one male voice, one female voice), with a variable-duration gap between the second and third letters.
+Each trial began with a 1 s auditory cue (spoken letters “AA” or “AU”); the cue talker’s gender indicated whether to attend first to the male or female voice, and additionally indicated whether to maintain attention to that talker throughout the trial (“AA” cue) or to switch attention to the other talker at the mid-trial gap (“AU” cue).
+The cue was followed by 0.5 s of silence, followed by the main portion of the trial: two concurrent, diotic 4-letter streams (one male voice, one female voice), with a variable-duration gap between the second and third letters.
 The task was to respond by button press to the letter “O”